University of Copenhagen: International reputation

-The 2021 CWTS Leiden Ranking ranks the University of Copenhagen as the best university in Denmark and best in Continental Europe, 4th in Europe (after Oxford, UCL and Cambridge) and 27th in the world.
+The 2021 CWTS Leiden Ranking ranked the University of Copenhagen as the best university in Denmark and best in Continental Europe, fourth in Europe (after Oxford, UCL and Cambridge) and 27th in the world.

 The 2021 Academic Ranking of World Universities published by Shanghai Jiao Tong University ranked the University of Copenhagen as the best university in Denmark and Scandinavia, 7th in Europe and 30th in the world.
-In the Times Higher Education World University Rankings for 2021, the University of Copenhagen is ranked first in Denmark and 84th in the world.
-In the 2021 QS World University Rankings list, the University of Copenhagen is ranked first in Denmark and 76th in the world.
-In the 2021 U.S. News & World Report's Best Global Universities Rankings list, the University of Copenhagen is ranked first in Denmark and 34th in the world.
+In the Times Higher Education World University Rankings for 2021, the University of Copenhagen was ranked first in Denmark and 84th in the world.
+In the 2021 QS World University Rankings list, the University of Copenhagen was ranked first in Denmark and 76th in the world.
+In the 2021 U.S. News & World Report's Best Global Universities Rankings list, the University of Copenhagen was ranked first in Denmark and 34th in the world.

-The international standing of University of Copenhagen has recently been questioned due to the lack of faculty governance since the change of the Danish academic system in the early 2000s.
-Tenure does not exist in Denmark, and the university managers have put the reputation at risk by e.g. the illegal dismissal of the internationally prominent geoscientist, Hans Thybo.

 Cooperative agreements with other universities

 The university cooperates with universities around the world.
 In January 2006, the University of Copenhagen entered into a partnership of ten top universities, along with the: Australian National University, ETH Zürich, National University of Singapore, Peking University, University of California, University of Cambridge, University of Oxford, University of Tokyo and Yale University.
 The partnership is referred to as the International Alliance of Research Universities (IARU).

 The Department of Scandinavian Studies and Linguistics at University of Copenhagen signed a cooperation agreement with the Danish Royal School of Library and Information Science in 2009.

 The university hosts the annual Aging Research and Drug Discovery conference in cooperation with Columbia University.

+The University of Copenhagen is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.